meeb/tubesync/README.md

 # TubeSync

-**This is a preview release of TubeSync, it may contain the bugs but should be usable**
+**This is a preview release of TubeSync, it may contain bugs but should be usable**

 TubeSync is a PVR (personal video recorder) for YouTube.
 Or, like Sonarr but for YouTube (with a built-in download client).
 It is designed to synchronize channels and